Individual Assessment & Group Learning

 Trauma Basics

-- Symptoms and impacts
+- Symptoms, forms, impacts

-- Trauma and memory
+- Triggers and memory

 Session Two